davidm19/bash-notes/README.md

 	* Equal: ```==```
 	* Not equal: ```!=```
 	* REMEMBER TO PUT VARIABLES IN QUOTES!

+* FILE COMPARATORS:
+	* File exists: ```-a file```
+	* -d file         # file exists and is a directory
+	* -e file         # file exists; same -a
+	* -f file         # file exists and is a regular file (i.e., not a directory or other special type of file)
+	* -r file         # you have read permission
+	* -s file         # file exists and is not empty
+	* -w file         # you have write permission
+	* -x file         # you have execute permission on file, or directory search permission if it is a directory
+	* -N file         # file was modified since it was last read
+	* -O file         # you own file
+	* -G file         # file's group ID matches yours (or one of yours, if you are in multiple groups)

+	* file1 -nt file2     # file1 is newer than file2
+	* file1 -ot file2     # file1 is older than file2

 ### Loops
 * FOR LOOPS:
 ```
+	for x := 1 to 10 do
+	begin
+	  statements
+	end

 	for word in $paragraph
 	do
 		action
+	done

+	for (( initialisation ; ending condition ; update ))
+	do
+	  statements...
 	done
 ```